panyeroa1/niyero/WALKTHROUGH.md

-# EBURON LIVE AUDIO ARCHITECTURE: TECHNICAL WALKTHROUGH
+# PANYERO LIVE AUDIO ARCHITECTURE: TECHNICAL WALKTHROUGH

-This document outlines the engineering architecture, signal flow, and prompt engineering strategies used in the Eburon Native Audio Sandbox.
+This document outlines the engineering architecture, signal flow, and prompt engineering strategies used in the Panyero Native Audio Sandbox.

 ---